sumeetweb/bootstrap-admin-starter/README.md

 # Voucher-Management-System
-A Voucher Management System with Payment Gateway Integration.
+A Voucher/Coupon Management System with Payment Gateway Integration.